2103526/CS220-AU-portfolio/final-check.md

 - [x] I wrote my reflection on digital identities focusing on developing my own digital identities
 - [x] I used Chicago style referencing
 - [x] I converted my file into a PDF and renamed it to reflect my student number e.g. '0610279-di-reflection.PDF'
-- [x] I understand that this reflection could also be added to my website using the `di-reflection.md` file if I feel that its content is safe for public dissemination
+- [x] I understand that this reflection could also be added to my website using the file if I feel that its content is safe for public dissemination

 ### Self- and peer-assessment
 In the `assessement.md` file I
-- [ ] familiarised myself with the marking rubric
+- [x] familiarised myself with the marking rubric
-- [ ] filled in the self-assessment table
+- [x] filled in the self-assessment table
-- [ ] filled in the peer-assessment tables for which one student in my CS220 group provided feedback for
+- [x] filled in the peer-assessment tables for which one student in my CS220 group provided feedback for
-- [ ] familiarised myself with the marking rubric and provided feedback for one students in my CS220 group
+- [x] familiarised myself with the marking rubric and provided feedback for one students in my CS220 group

-The student number of the student I provided feedback with is: <!-- #todo : add your classmate's student number -->
+The student number of the student I provided feedback with is: 2103801

 <!-- #todo :
 - delete all unnecessary HTML comments in this file